umddb/cmsc424-fall2021/Assignment-5/README.md

 1. `transactions`: Each document contains the transactions for a given account -- each transaction being a stock trade.

 You can see the raw JSONs (in MongoDB export format) in `sample_analytics` directory.

+The collections may already be loaded for you, but if not, you can do the following (from the `Assignment-5` directory):
+- Start the MongoDB server: `systemctl start mongod.service`
+- Load customers: `mongoimport --db "analytics" --collection "customers" sample_analytics/customers.json`
+- Load customers: `mongoimport --db "analytics" --collection "accounts" sample_analytics/accounts.json`
+- Load customers: `mongoimport --db "analytics" --collection "transactions" sample_analytics/transactions.json`

 ### Assignment
 As with the SQL assignment, the actual tasks are provided in the `queries.py` file.
 You should fill out your answers in that file.
 You can use `python3 MongoDBTesting.py` to run all the queries and see the results.